Serve Apple Cider Sangria at your gatherings this holiday season. Made with white wine, brandy, apple cider, ginger beer and spices, this pitcher

 This apple sangria only needs a few simple ingredients.
 Feel free to multiply the recipe if you need to serve more than 4-6 people.

-Any store-bought apple cider will work in this recipe.
+- apple cider: Any store-bought apple cider will work in this recipe.
 Bonus points if you get fresh apple cider from the farmer’s market or from a local apple orchard!
+Most grocery stores sell apple cider in the fall, but you are also free to make your own.

+Sangria usually has some added alcohol to give the wine cocktail more flavor and a stronger punch.
 Brandy is sweet and pairs well with tart apples.
 You can even pick up a bottle of apple brandy for a stronger apple flavor, but I don’t think it’s needed.
+There are a few substitutions you can try instead:

 - bourbon